SoarGroup/Soar/SoarQnA/src/main/resources/soar-qna/readme.txt

    including the augmentations of the "features" WME, the "num" WME, and, if appropriate, the "next" WME.

-Note that currently all results come back during a single output phase.
-Care should be taken to avoid costly queries, which will severely impact Soar decision cycle time.
-Ideally a future version will support multi-cycle queries to eliminate this weakness.
+Note that results, by default, come back during a single output phase.
+Care should be taken to avoid costly queries, which will impact Soar reactivity.
+There is an experimental asynchronous SML module that addresses this issue, which can be activated via an extra command-line parameter.
+As an example, the test agent executes a "sleep" query, which will stop synchronous Soar decisions for 5s, whereas asynchronous Soar decisions will continue unaffected.
+In this mode, status for qna-query and qna-next commands will be "pending" until the next result is ready, at which point it will reflect "complete."